Attleboro, Massachusetts: Geography

-The Ten Mile River, fed by the Bungay River and by several brooks, runs through the center of Attleboro.
-The Manchester Pond Reservoir lies beside Interstate 95, and there are several small ponds in the city.
-There are over 20 conservation areas amounting to more than 600 acres of walkable woods: the Antony Lawrence Preserve, Coleman Reservation, Attleboro Springs, and the Bungay River Conservation Area in the north of the city.
+Waterways in the city include the Ten Mile River, fed by the Bungay River, the Manchester Pond Reservoir, and several small ponds.

 Attleboro's highest point is 76 m Oak Hill, in the southern part of the city, north of Oak Hill Avenue.

 Attleboro is on the border between the Massachusetts and Rhode Island regional dialects of New England English: the eastern part of the city is in the same dialect region as Boston, and the western part in the same dialect region as Providence.

 Demographics

 Attleboro is part of the Providence metropolitan area.
 It is a short distance from Boston, and is linked to the Boston metropolitan area.